SAEstonybrookmotorsports/SAEstonybrookmotorsports.github.io/README.md

-Here’s a detailed **Markdown file** documenting the key features and functionality of your **Stony Brook Motorsports website**, based on the code you provided:

 ---

 # Stony Brook Motorsports Website Documentation

 ## Overview
 This website represents the official online presence of the **Stony Brook Motorsports Team**, showcasing the team's history, sponsors, and contact information.
 Built with **Astro**, it includes a dynamic landing animation, a structured layout system, responsive design, and sponsor integrations.

 ---